SSWConsulting/SSW.People.Profiles/Michael-Smedley/Michael-Smedley.md

 - Building happy and productive teams

-Michael has 2 hopbies that are worth noting:
+Michael has 2 hobbies that are worth noting:
 1. Fitness: Daily workouts for nearly 30 years mounts up, (Don't ask Michael... you wont shut him up about running and weight training :-)
 2. Music: Michael plays in a Tribute band, he can play multiple instruments, sings and has been a frontman in the past, plays bass mainly in the Tribute band.
 The band is called Adele Show.